 11:00 – Coffee hour

-On this festive Mother’s Day Sunday we will – as an intergenerational faith community -- celebrate the inspiring ritual of the UU Flower Communion with our youth and children.
-Later in the service, a number of our members will each reflect on the topic “Principles of good parenting -- for imperfect UU parents like us!”
+Scott writes: On this festive Mother’s Day Sunday we will – as an intergenerational faith community -- celebrate the inspiring ritual of the UU Flower Communion with our youth and children.
+Later in the service, a number of our members will each reflect on the topic “Parenting as a Spiritual Practice” and offer us some of their “best practices.”
 Do be with us for this special family-oriented Sunday!

 9:50 – Join for informal conversation (optional)